 Montana Journalism Abroad

 This program is is a crucial part of our hands-on education curriculum.
 Students have traveled to India to cover environmental issues, Berlin to report on the Syrian refugee crisis and Japan to report on the aftermath of a trio of disasters in Fukushima.
-Next up: South Korea, where students will create a multimedia project focusing on conflict and development.
+In 2018, Professor Joe Eaton led a group of students on an international reporting trip covering stories for CityLab, the urban-focused site of The Atlantic.
+See their work here.
+Next up: Northern Ireland.

 The Native News Honors Project